-Honey is an extension for Chrome, Firefox, Edge, Safari, and Opera that allows you to automatically scan sites like Amazon and other similar online shops to find the best deals available on a specific product.
+Honey is an extension for Chrome, Firefox, Edge, Safari, and Opera that allows you to automatically scan sites like Amazon and similar online shops to find the best deals available on a specific product.

 But, of course, that’s where your suspicions might come into play.
 Honey is an extension for your browser, which gives it some major power and permissions over what’s on your display.
 Extensions can access things like your browsing history, login information, and more.